-Candidacy is no guarantee of recommendation for student teaching or educator certification.
-Educator candidates must continue to demonstrate the appropriate progress toward the proficiencies and the qualities of a pre-service teacher.
+- Admit the student unconditionally to the Educator Certification Program as an educator candidate; - Admit the student conditionally.
+Conditional admittance may be given to students who will meet the full requirements before the next long semester begins.
+Conditional admission will allow students to take PPR Core courses with the understanding that admission requirements must be met to achieve unconditional admission and to take additional PPR Core courses: or - Deny Admission candidates must continue to demonstrate the appropriate progress toward the proficiencies and the qualities of a pre-service teacher.
 If admission is denied, a student must contact the Director of Certification to reactivate their application folder for the next council meeting if they wish to re-apply.
-If the council denies admission to a student that has met the basic academic criteria, a process for appeal is available from the Associate Dean of the School of Education.
+If the council denies admission to a student that has met the basic academic criteria, a process for appeal is available through the Associate Dean of the School of Education.